muggy8/improbable/have-and-havenot/o3TDyzle.md

 "Good work to our round 1 contestants, now, would colours orange, gray, green and black please come up."

-I looked down at my card to double check.
+I looked down at my card to double-check.

 On it was a green dot.